cloudquery/docs/docs/developers/sdk/testing.md

 Testing providers is key factor in ensuring the quality of your provider and developer experience, so future contributors can easily test their changes against.

-CloudQuery SDK provides utility test function to help test each resource and verify it's output.
+CloudQuery SDK provides a utility test function to help you test each resource and verify it's output.

 ## Requirements